If your car is overheating when you are driving then you could be slowly killing your engine.

-Unfortunately, the first sign that anything is wrong is when the engine temperature needle shoots up into the red, or you get an overheating symbol flashing up on the dashboard.
-This can spell disaster for your engine if you don't act fast and cool down your overheating engine.
+Unfortunately, the first sign that an engine may be overheating is when the engine temperature needle shoots up into the red, or you get an overheating symbol flashing up on the dashboard.

 These problems will almost always be caused by failure of one or more parts of the coolant system.
 Here’s a quick a run down of the most common problems and how to fix them.